Assistant Professor of Music EducationSpecialization: Choral Music Music Education Division

 Prior to beginning doctoral study, Dr. Elpus was for seven years the Director of Choral Music at Hopewell Valley Central High School in Pennington, NJ.
 Under his direction, Hopewell's choirs collaborated with Canadian choral composer Stephen Hatfield to record Floating Upstream, a full-length recording of the composer's eclectic works, which is available internationally in physical form and on iTunes.
 Dr. Elpus is a sought-after guest conductor for honor choirs and has presented professional development and interest sessions for choral teachers at conferences of the American Choral Directors Association, the National Association for Music Education, and several state music educators’ associations.

 In addition to his work as a choral conductor and choral music teacher educator, Dr. Elpus pursues an active research agenda at the university.
 His scholarship is focused on issues related to music education and public policy, the demographics of music students, the process of selection into music education, and music education as a context for adolescent development.
 This work has been published in the Journal of Research in Music Education, the Music Educators Journal, Music Education Research, and Arts Education Policy Review, among other venues.
 Dr. Elpus currently serves on the Editorial Boards of the Journal of Research in Music Education and the Bulletin of the Council for Research in Music Education.
-His research at the University of Maryland is funded in part by grants from the National Endowment for the Arts.
+His research at the University of Maryland is funded in part by grants from the National Endowment for the Arts and the International Baccalaureate Organization.